Lift at low Reynolds number: Conclusion and perspectives

 \section{Conclusion and perspectives}

 From the above review, we understand that there exist several mechanisms for lift forces at zero Reynolds number.
 They invariably involve viscous flows as well as soft or charged boundaries -- which are all widespread ingredients in the physics of transport at small scales.
 These mechanisms are thus highly-relevant to micro- and nanofluidics as well as for biological flows.
 In some cases, the magnitudes of these lift forces are comparable to surface and biological forces, and might thus have been overlooked in the interpretation of some results and phenomena.
-Besides, such effects might be controlled and employed towards applications, through \textit{e.g.} rheology, transport, filtering...
+Besides, such effects might be controlled and employed in applications like \textit{e.g.} contactless rheology, optimized transport, drug delivery, cell filtering, confined chemistry, or even information processing within complex fluidic networks.
 In the remainder, we list a few elements of perspective.

 Soft-lubrication lift forces may be discovered to play some role in the fascinatingly-low and still-puzzling effective friction coefficients of mammalian cartilaginous joints, among other possible mechanisms~\cite{Jahn2018}.
 They might also allow for a smart tuning of the bulk and interfacial rheology of dense suspensions~\cite{Meeker2004}, including the shear-thickening effect.
 Indeed, if a lubricated-to-dry-contact transition~\cite{Wyart2014} is proved to be the microscopic mechanism of such a macroscopic manifestation, then the soft-lubrication lift between soft particles might repel/remove that transition.
-Besides, wall softness is expect to play a role too~\cite{rosti19}.
+Besides, wall softness is expected to play a role too~\cite{rosti19}.
 More marginally, landslides are resulting from flows in poroelastic rocks and their mechanism remains a puzzle \cite{Campbell1989}.
 Elastohydrodynamic couplings may contribute there as well.

 Also, as a symmetry-breaking mechanism is a central ingredient for the appearance of lift forces at zero Reynolds numbers, one could design in future new lift strategies independently of softness and charges.
 Slip inhomogeneities~\cite{Rinehart2020}, surfactant gradients \cite{Hanna2010,Pak2014} and thus Gibbs elasticity at capillary interfaces, as well as compressibility effects in gaseous layers, or moderate inertial contributions~\cite{Matas2004,Fouxon2020}, are possible examples among numerous others.
 Compound particles may also carry their own symmetry-breaking mechanisms and migrate transversally even in the absence of walls \cite{veerapaneni11,Liu2017}.